Chowka bhara: Rules

 This rule is not valid once the double is formed on the inner squares.
 For the player forming the double, there are two choices on his subsequent moves.
-He can "break" the double by moving only one of the pawns in it, or keep the double and advance the pawns together.
-In case a player has got multiple turns (as he may have thrown 4s and 8s), he can treat the double as one pawn and make it move to one of the values on the dice.
+They can "break" the double by moving only one of the pawns in it, or keep the double and advance the pawns together.
+In case a player has got multiple turns (as they may have thrown 4s and 8s), they can treat the double as one pawn and make it move to one of the values on the dice.